AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 ## Isoforms redundacy

 Each gene can be present in the transcriptome with several isoforms.
-This could be a problem during the mapping, since the reads will map on all the isoforms, thus they will map on different locations. `cd-hit` clusters transcripts that have the 90% of similarity and takes just the most repeated one.
+This could be a problem during the mapping, as the reads will map on all the isoforms, thus they will map on different locations. `cd-hit` clusters transcripts that have the 90% of similarity and takes just the most repeated one.
 Thus we will have less transcripts but the pipeline will perform better.
 ```
 cd-hit-est -i Trinity.fasta -o output.fasta -T 12 -t 1 –c 0.9
 ```